d12frosted/elpa-mirror/gnu/denote-readme.txt

 3. Points of entry
 ..
 1. Standard note creation
 .....
 1. The `denote-prompts' option
 .....
+2. The `denote-templates' option
-2. Convenience commands for note creation
+.....
+3. Convenience commands for note creation
 ..
 2. Create note using Org capture
 ..
 3. Maintain separate directories for notes
 4. Renaming files
 ..
 1. Rename a single file
 ..
-2. Rename file and add front matter
+2. Rename multiple files at once
 ..
+3. Rename a single file based on its front matter
-3. Rename multiple files at once
+..
+4. Rename multiple files based on their front matter
 5. The file-naming scheme
 ..
 1. Sluggified title and keywords
 ..
 2. Features of the file-naming scheme for searching or filtering
 6. Front matter
+..
+1. Change the front matter format
+..
+2. Regenerate front matter
 7. Linking notes
 ..
 1. Adding a single link
 ..
 2. Insert links matching a regexp